gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Removed getSupportsAppleScript() in org.gradle.util.Jvm

-In the deprecated internal class `org.gradle.util.Jvm` we removed the method `getSupportsAppleScript()` to check that AppleScriptEngine is available on the Jvm.
+In the deprecated internal class `org.gradle.util.Jvm` we removed the method `getSupportsAppleScript()` to check that AppleScriptEngine is available on the JVM.
 As a workaround you can dynamically check if the AppleScriptEngine is available:

     import javax.script.ScriptEngine